pujariaditya/gpt4all-grpc/README.md

 6. Download the GPT4All model:

-   Obtain the GPT4All model and place it in the **pretrained_model/** directory.
+   Obtain the GPT4All model by visiting the official GPT4All website at https://gpt4all.io/index.html.
+Once downloaded, place the model files in the pretrained_model/ directory of the project.
-Update the model path in the server configuration file if necessary.

 7. Set up the server: